gcp_bigquery

 project

-The project ID of the dataset to insert data to.
-If not set, it will be inferred from the credentials or read from the GOOGLE_CLOUD_PROJECT environment variable.
+Specify the project ID of the dataset to insert data into.
+If not set, the project ID is inferred from the project linked to the service account or read from the GOOGLE_CLOUD_PROJECT

 Type: string